iochoa808/RanTanPlan/README.md

 # planMT

-A high-performance automated planner that uses a planning-as-satisfiability approach, implemented as a proper Python package with both C├── examples/                 # Example PDDL files
+A high-performance automated planner that uses a planning-as-satisfiability approach
-├── pyproject.toml           # Package configuration & build system
-└── README.md               # This filend library interfaces.
-It integrates with Unified Planning (UP) and uses a C++ backend for efficient solving.

 ## Architecture